needle-tools/needle-engine-support/documentation/for-unity-developers.md

 #### World Position, Rotation, Scale...

-In threejs (and thus also in Needle Engine) the `object.position`, `object.rotation`, `object.scale` are all local space coordinates.
+In three.js (and thus also in Needle Engine) the `object.position`, `object.rotation`, `object.scale` are all local space coordinates.
 This is different to Unity where we are used to `position` being worldspace and using `localPosition` to deliberately use the local space position.

 If you want to access the world coordinates in Needle Engine we have utility methods that you can use with your objects.
 Call `getWorldPosition(yourObject)` to calculate the world position.
 Similar methods exist for rotation/quaternion and scale.